 Consider this idea – worrying is the same as wishing for something but in a negative way.
-If you believe in the law of attraction, think what you are attracting by worrying about someone or something.
+If you believe in the law of attraction, think about what you are attracting by worrying about someone or something.

 If you spend far too long worrying about others, try this simple exercise: